 The Government Affairs Department strongly encourages BoatUS members to get actively involved in boating issues on the state and local level because, in the end, it is local boaters and voters who will make the difference.

 One of the founding goals of BoatUS in the 1960s was to bring the attention and resources of Congress, the U. S. Coast Guard and individual state governments to address the alarmingly high rate of boating accidents and fatalities.

 Through the efforts of BoatUS founder Richard Schwartz, Congress passed the Federal Boat Safety Act of 1971, which established the Coast Guard's Recreational Boating Safety Program two years later.
 At the time, this landmark legislation was passed, boating fatalities were as high as 20.2 deaths per 100,000 boats.
 By 1998, the rate dropped to 6.5 deaths per 100,000 boats — even though the number of boats had more than doubled in two decades.
 The Coast Guard estimates that well over 23,000 lives have been saved as a result of this innovative program.

-In addition, the legislation that BoatUS helped to craft 30 years ago also established a milestone for the boating consumer.
+In addition, the legislation that BoatUS helped to craft over 40 years ago also established a milestone for the boating consumer.
 For the first time, manufacturers were held responsible for maintaining standards and correcting defects in boats as well as paying for recalls when hazardous defects were identified.
 Prior to this, boat owners were on their own and were responsible for making sure boat construction met the minimal standards that existed at the time.